Hierarchical ODE State Space Model for Unemployment Dynamics

 Direct monthly seasonal effects on unemployment by education level

-This visualization compares three trajectories:
+This visualization compares three components:

 Show code

-year_frac = pure_ode$year_frac,
+year_frac = eq_trajectory$year_frac,

-education = pure_ode$education,
+education = eq_trajectory$education,

-rate = pure_ode$mean,
+rate = eq_trajectory$median,

-type = "Pure ODE"
+type = "Equilibrium (u_eq[t])"

 )